 Bakers dry milk powder: this is a common thing added in bakeries to achieve the soft, rich crumb

-Starch: gluten free and gives softer crumb while increasing the protein content.
+Starch: gluten free and gives softer crumb and help gives body/structure to the final product.
 I’m using chickpea flour, it adds flavor too.
+You can use potato flour or cassava flour too.

 Diastatic malt: increase yeast activity and hence a greater rice/open cloudy crumb, gives flavor and color